tamago-labs/kilolend/README.md

 ## Highlighted Features

-- Live on **KAIA Mainnet**, built with **LINE Dapp Starter** and LIFF SDK
+- **Live on KAIA Mainnet**, built with **LINE Dapp Starter** and **LIFF SDK**
-- **Compound V2 Fork** – built on **battle-tested Compound V2** code with minimal modifications
+- **Compound V2 Fork** – built on battle-tested Compound V2 code with minimal modifications
-- **Stablecoin-focused** – custom risk models supporting seamless **stablecoin ↔ volatile asset** lending
+- **Stablecoin-focused** – custom risk models supporting seamless stablecoin ↔ volatile asset lending
-- **Gamification with KILO Points** – earned by active users and converted **1:1 into KILO tokens** at launch
+- **Gamification with KILO Points** – earned by active users and converted 1:1 into KILO tokens at launch
-- **AI Agent Chat** – distinct LINE-style characters that help analyze **portfolio performance** and **lending markets** in real time
+- **AI Agent Chat** – distinct LINE-style characters that help analyze portfolio performance and lending markets in real time
+- **Social Growth System** – invite friends to multiply KILO points with up to 2x multipliers

 ## System Overview

-The system comprises **3 main components** as shown in the diagram below:
+The system comprises 3 main components designed for scalability and user-friendly Web3 onboarding:

 - **LINE Mini Dapp** – The main interface for users to fully access the system: supply and borrow assets, manage portfolios, send tokens, and invite friends to multiply KILO points.
 Alternatively, it can be accessed via browser if LINE is not installed.
 Wallets are secured by the LINE Mini Dapp — no private keys to manage, just sign in with LINE or Gmail.

 - **Smart Contracts** – Handle decentralized lending for supported assets.
-Forked from **Compound V2** with custom risk models for collateral-only assets, volatile assets, and stablecoins.
-The **KILO Oracle** provides price feeds using a combination of **Pyth Oracle, Orakl Network**, and an **internal Oracle bot** that tracks prices from CoinMarketCap and other sources.
+Forked from Compound V2 with custom risk models for collateral-only assets, volatile assets, and stablecoins.
+The KILO Oracle provides price feeds using a combination of Pyth Oracle, Orakl Network, and an internal Oracle bot that tracks prices from CoinMarketCap and other sources.

-- **Backend (AWS CDK)** – Uses AWS **CDK stacks** to deploy and manage infrastructure.
-Includes an **ECS cluster** running bots in Docker containers with auto-scaling, **DynamoDB** as the main database for KILO points and leaderboard data, and **serverless Lambda functions** serving APIs for the Mini Dapp.
+- **Backend (AWS CDK)** – Uses AWS CDK stacks to deploy and manage infrastructure.
+Includes an ECS cluster running bots in Docker containers with auto-scaling, DynamoDB as the main database for KILO points and leaderboard data, and serverless Lambda functions serving APIs for the Mini Dapp.

 <img width="1494" height="705" alt="kilo-system-overview" src="https://github.com/user-attachments/assets/cab76214-c9b9-44c6-8462-009e1eaaf6ad" />

 The system is designed for easy integration of new features, enabling continuous improvement while minimizing maintenance and costs through the **AWS CDK stack**.
 Forking **Compound V2** ensures security by leveraging a proven protocol, allowing us to focus on delivering core value from the start.
-The **LINE Mini Dapp** helps us scale to reach Asian users through LINE LIFF’s unique features, while our **AI agent** assists in onboarding them to Web3.
+The **LINE Mini Dapp** helps us scale to reach Asian users through LINE LIFF's unique features, while our **AI agent** assists in onboarding them to Web3.

 ## LINE Mini Dapp

 LINE Mini Dapp is the main interface where users can **supply assets** like USDT into lending pools to earn interest automatically.
 When depositing, users receive **cTokens** representing their share, which can be redeemed anytime for the underlying assets plus accrued interest.

 Users can **borrow against collateral** up to their collateral limit.
 They need to maintain healthy ratios to avoid liquidation and should regularly check their portfolio.
 Meanwhile, the **Liquidation Bot** is actively monitoring the protocol for unhealthy loans (collateral ratio < 1.20).
-Additional features, like smart notifications, will be added in the future.

 <img width="1920" height="1080" alt="Kilolend - KRW Stablecoin Hackathon " src="https://github.com/user-attachments/assets/7be74f6d-f32e-4b19-8e40-8628ca69a846" />